Did you know that in the past 3 years, 79 participants from 4 countries have taken this course with IATA?

 The IATA Training Center in Montreal is ACCET Accredited

-The Canadian authorities have announced that starting March 15, 2016, visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA).
+Visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA).
 Exceptions include U.S. citizens and travelers with a valid visa.
 Do you need an eTA?
-Find out here.
+Apply for your eTA (a CAD 7 fee applies).

-Please note that travelers or arrangers are responsible to request their visas through varying designated channels (consulates and/ or third party companies) in due time.
+Please note that travelers or if you are booking for someone else, are responsible to request their visas through varying designated channels (consulates and/ or third party companies) in due time.

 A regional course fee (15% discount) is applied to course participants residing in Canada who attend classes at the Montreal Training Center.
 To claim the discount, enter YMQ-LOCAL in the promotional code field during your registration.
 The discount will be deducted automatically from the course price.